 For those that already have the condition, ensure that all around you know about it so that if you become unwell they can help you.
 You never know, telling others about it may help someone else get the treatment they need or prevent another person developing the disease.

 Recognising and treating a hypoglycaemic attack is covered in the 3 day first aid at work course.
-For more details see our First Aid at Work syllabus page.
+For more details see our Workplace first aid courses page, and our page on Managing Medicines in Schools.